Hospital Canselor Tuanku Muhriz UKM

-Hospital Canselor Tuanku Muhriz UKM or HCTM, formerly known as Hospital Universiti Kebangsaan Malaysia (HUKM), is one of the five university hospitals in Malaysia.
+Hospital Canselor Tuanku Muhriz UKM (English: Tuanku Muhriz Chancellor Hospital) or HCTM, formerly known as Hospital Universiti Kebangsaan Malaysia (HUKM, National University of Malaysia Hospital), is one of the five university hospitals in Malaysia.
 It is located in Bandar Tun Razak, Kuala Lumpur and is administered by Universiti Kebangsaan Malaysia (UKM).

 The hospital has a special ward for cancer treatment sponsored by MAKNA and Maybank.
+In future, the hospital, together with UKM Child Specialist Hospital (Malay: Hospital Pakar Kanak-Kanak, Universiti Kebangsaan Malaysia; HPKK-UKM) located next to it, will be connected with MRT Circle Line via Jalan Yaacob Latif MRT station.